Learn how to evaluate the risk level of EB-5 projects and increase your chances of immigrating successfully.

 The Business Plan

-United States Citizenship and Immigration Services (USCIS) analyzes each EB-5 project’s business plan to determine whether it will succeed financially and create the necessary jobs.
-Investors must provide a highly detailed, comprehensive, and credible business plan to convey this information as efficiently and clearly as possible.
+United States Citizenship and Immigration Services (USCIS) analyzes each EB-5 Project’s business plan to determine whether it will succeed financially and create the necessary jobs.
+Investors must provide a highly detailed, comprehensive, and credible business plan and a business risk analysis to convey this information as efficiently and clearly as possible.

 The Regional Center Sponsor

 The regional center program must be reauthorized periodically by Congress.
-It was most recently revalidated on June 24, 2022.
-All regional center investors who file Form I-526E on or before September 30, 2026, will have their petitions adjudicated even if the regional center program lapses once more.
+This was most recently revalidated on June 24, 2022.
+All regional center investors who file Form I-526E on or before September 30, 2026, will have their petitions adjudicated even if the regional center program lapses again.

 Evaluating Financial Risk in the EB-5 Investment Process

-To reduce their financial risk, EB-5 investors must evaluate each project developer’s track record, the exit strategy for investors, and capital structure.
+To reduce their financial risk, EB-5 investors must, before project approval, evaluate each project developer’s track record, the exit strategy for investors, and capital structure.

 Review the Track Record of the Entities Involved in the EB-5 Project